Suffering

 SN56.11

-What the Tathāgata calls craving, delight, and lust, or greed, arises because people have not seen the true nature of sense desires.
-They fail to recognize that such desires are ultimately unsatisfying, unsubstantial, ever-changing, unreliable, and can only result in stress and dissatisfaction.
+What the Tathāgata calls craving, delight, and lust, or greed, arises because we have not seen the true nature of desires.
+We fail to recognize that desires are ultimately unsatisfying, unsubstantial, ever-changing, unreliable, and that craving can only result in stress and dissatisfaction.

-Instead, people place their trust in what they experience through the Five Aggregates, believing these experiences to be substantial, real, and dependable, something they can grasp and cling to for happiness.
-They do not see that the pleasurable things of the world are created in the mind itself and have no independent existence in physical reality.
+Instead, we place our trust in what we experience through the Five Aggregates, believing our experiences to be substantial, real, and dependable, something we can grasp and cling to for happiness.
+We have not seen that the pleasurable things of the world are created in the mind and have no independent existence in physical reality.

-They mistakenly believe there must be a way to get what one desires, to obtain happiness from the world by securing and controlling things.
-They have not realized that what they desire, what they consider happiness, the very things they try to bring under control, and even the sense of self itself, are all creations of the mind.
+We mistakenly believe there must be a way to get what we desire, to obtain happiness from the world by securing and controlling things.
+We have not realized that what we desire, what we consider happiness, the very things we try to bring under control, and even the sense of self itself, are all creations of the mind.
 They do not exist outside the mind.

 When we cling to the body, our feelings, perceptions, intentions, and thoughts, this creates the illusion of continuity and the belief in a “self” as an enduring entity with a unique essence.
 As a result, we unquestioningly believe our feelings, perceptions, and thoughts are real, that they belong to us, and that they can be relied upon to see the truth and bring happiness.
-Because of this, we become entangled, lost in the pursuit of desires, believing we can control the world, all the while ignoring the stress, unhappiness, and dissatisfaction this very clinging creates.
+Because of this, we become entangled, lost in the pursuit of desires, all the while ignoring the stress, unhappiness, and dissatisfaction this very clinging creates.

 For example, a person blinded by the thought that money will bring happiness may chase after wealth, not to put it to practical use, but simply to amass as much as possible.
 In their mind, money becomes synonymous with happiness.
 In the process, they become blind to the stress and suffering they create for themselves, blaming problems on external circumstances or other people.
 Never satisfied, they continue chasing the delusion created by clinging to mind-made perceptions, feelings, intentions, and thoughts, in short, clinging to the Five Aggregates, while ignoring the unhappiness that desire inevitably brings.